Crimean Karaites

-The Crimean Karaites or Krymkaraylar (Crimean Karaim: Кърымкъарайлар, Qrımqaraylar, singular къарай, qaray; Trakai dialect: karajlar, singular karaj; קראי קרים; Qaraylar; קרימישע קאַראַיִמער), also known as Karaims and Qarays, are an ethnicity of Turkic-speaking adherents of Karaite Judaism in Central and Eastern Europe, especially in the territory of the old Polish-Lithuanian Commonwealth and Crimea.
-"Karaim" is a Russian, Ukrainian, Belarusian, Polish and Lithuanian name for the community.
+Crimean Karaites or simply Karaites (Crimean Karaim: Кърымкъарайлар, Qrımqaraylar, singular къарай, qaray; Trakai dialect: karajlar, singular karaj; קראי קרים; Qaraylar; קרימישע קאַראַיִמער), also known more broadly as Eastern European Karaites, are a traditionally Turkic-speaking Judaic ethnoreligious group native to Crimea.
+Nowadays, most Karaim in Eastern Europe speak the dominant local language of their respective regions.

+The Karaite religion, known in Eastern Europe as Karaism, split from mainstream Rabbinical Judaism in the 19th and 20th centuries, though differences date back to the 12th century.
+They have lived alongside Krymchaks.
+Most Karaites in the region do not consider themselves to be Jews, associating the ethnonym with Rabbinical Jews alone, but rather consider themselves to be descendants of the Khazars, non-Rabbinical Judeans, or other Turkic peoples.

+Research into the origins of the Karaites indicates they are of ethnic Jewish origin and are genetically closely related to other Jewish diaspora groups.
+Some researchers believe they originated in Constantinople and later settled in the Byzantine Principality of Theodoro.

+A closely related group, the Slavic Karaites, were formally accepted into the Karaite ethnoreligious community of Crimea after the deposition of Tsar Nicholas II in 1917.
+They are descendants of ethnic Russian Subbotniks.
+However, most Slavs claiming to be Karaites in Eastern Europe are not members of the Karaite ethnoreligious community, and are not accepted as legitimate Karaites.

 Origins

 Turkic-speaking Karaite Jews (in the Crimean Tatar language, Qaraylar) have lived in Crimea for centuries.
-Their origin is a matter of great controversy.
 Most modern scientists regard them as descendants of Karaite Jews who settled in Crimea and adopted a Kypchak language.
 Others view them as descendants of Khazar or Cuman, Kipchak converts to Karaite Judaism.
 Today, many Crimean Karaites reject ethnic Semitic origins theories and identify as descendants of the Khazars.
 Some specialists in Khazar history question the Khazar theory of Karaim origins, noting the following: